Alisha Makmuri is one of many scholarship winners looking to make a career change.

 “I want to learn how to create digital tools that improve public engagement and access to the resources of a city,” notes Abi Munoz.
 “I am currently interning in Mexico City where I am building a prototype to digitize the permitting process for reserving public space.
 Remote Prep will allow me move beyond the prototyping and actually build such tools.”

-Reese Leigh sees a near-future, perhaps after completing our online immersive course Hack Reactor Remote Beta, where she combines “social sciences with computer science to be able to better research and develop novel technologies that positively impact the world.”
+Reese Leigh sees a near-future, perhaps after completing our online immersive course Hack Reactor Remote, where she combines “social sciences with computer science to be able to better research and develop novel technologies that positively impact the world.”

 Another scholarship winner, Sarah Chollar, has similar ideas about how she might integrate the ability to develop software with her Master’s Degree in systems neuroscience.